-- (3) To qualify for the toll discount, the registered vehicle owner must have verifiable income that is equal to or below 200% of the Federal Poverty Level for the vehicle owner's household size. - (4) When registering for an account, the registered vehicle owner will provide documentation to determine eligibility status and would be verified through one of the following: - Verification of enrollment in an existing Oregon public social services program, as identified in the Oregon ONE Eligibility; - Verification of enrollment in TriMet's low-income fare program (Honored Citizen); or - c.
+- (3) To qualify for the toll discount, the registered vehicle owner must have verifiable income that is equal to or below 200% of the Federal Poverty Level for the vehicle owner's household size. - (4) When registering for an account, the registered vehicle owner will provide documentation to determine eligibility status and would be verified through one of the following: - a.
+Verification of enrollment in an existing Oregon public social services program, as identified in the Oregon ONE Eligibility; b.
+Verification of enrollment in TriMet's low-income fare program (Honore - b.
+Verification of enrollment in TriMet's low-income fare program (Honored Citizen); or - c.
 Information required by the Department to verify income; - (5) There is a limit of three (3) vehicles that can be associated with an individual member account. - (6) A person who qualifies for a discount must reapply for qualification bi-annually, calculated from the person's previous qualification date.